GSA/ckanext-geodatagov/README.md

 ### Customization

-The migration process from CKAN 2.3 (forked version) to CKAN 2.8 includes a significant reduction in custom code (and a large reduction in the time required to maintain this code).
+The migration process from CKAN 2.3 (forked version) to CKAN 2.8 and CKAN 2.9 includes a significant reduction in custom code (and a large reduction in the time required to maintain this code).
 This new version of the catalog (called _Catalog-Next_) begins to use the official versions of:
   - CKAN
   - ckanext-harvest